 Ever heard of a 在留カード ・Zairyu Card?
 Chances are if you have looked into moving to Japan, you will know it as your Residence Card.
 If you’re thinking of coming to Japan for study, work, or to just explore the country for a long time, you’ll want to be well informed about the Zairyu Card.
 Living in any new country, you need a residence card.
 It’s used to identify you and show how long you’ll be staying.
 You are required to get one when you step into the country and you can’t go out without one.
 This helpful guide will let you in on all the necessary information about the Zairyu Card and any questions you might have, such as, the process of getting one, the application form, renewal, what to do when moving, leaving the country, extension, permanent residence, help, losing the card, status change, and more.

-This article is a part of our extensive series of guides on living in Japan.
+This article is part of our extensive series on learning about Japanese Culture through Online Japanese Lessons at Japan Switch.

 2 Ebooks to Jump Start your Japanese